 Reduced Risk of Obesity and Diabetes

 Feeding your cat a diet that's high in protein can help keep them at a healthy weight, which can reduce the risk of obesity and diabetes.
-Chicken cat food can be a great option for cats that are overweight or at risk for these conditions.
+Chicken cat food can be a great option for cats who are overweight or at risk for these conditions.

 Considerations for Cats with Special Nutritional Needs

 If your cat has special nutritional needs, such as a health condition or sensitivity to certain ingredients, it's important to consult with a veterinarian to determine the best diet for them.
 You may want to consider chicken wet cat food or chicken dry cat food.
-Your vet can help you choose a chicken cat food that's appropriate for their individual needs.
+Your vet can help you choose a chicken cat food that's appropriate for your individual needs.